 - Sleeping less – People using meth can go several days, or even weeks, without sleeping.

 - Loss of friends and disconnection from loved ones

 - Legal trouble resulting from violent behavior

-The mental and emotional effects of meth could best be described as erratic.
-From the beginning of a high to the end of one, emotions and resulting behaviors can swing from one end of the spectrum to the opposite: happy and energetic to depressed and lethargic.
-Look for the following signs and symptoms in conjunction with the others.
+The mental and emotional effects of meth can best be described as erratic.
+From the beginning of a high to the end, emotions and behaviors can swing from one end of the spectrum to the opposite: happy and energetic to depressed and lethargic.
+Look for the following signs and symptoms in conjunction with those above.

 Short-term mental and emotional signs of meth addiction:

 - Euphoria (intensely pleasurable feelings of excitement and happiness)

 - Delusions (beliefs that are not grounded in reality)